Best Practices for Retaining Nurses

 Banner Thunderbird Medical Center in Glendale, Ariz. also promotes collaboration between disciplines.

 St. John’s Mercy Medical Center in St. Louis, Mo., developed iCare, a formal career development program.
-Nurses meet with their supervisor to discuss steps toward fulfilling their goals.
+Nurses meet with their supervisors to discuss steps toward fulfilling their goals.

 “It’s for personal and professional career development,” said Laura Sease, RN, BSN, MBA, recruitment and retention manager at St. John’s Mercy, which has a voluntary turnover rate of less than 1 percent.
 “It creates relationships, first and foremost, between our nursing staff and their managers.”